 …are all woven into each of the five hands-on workshops.

 Completion of any and all of the five hands-on workshops as part of the full COMT Certification will refine how you apply your techniques in clinical orthopedic manual and movement rehabilitative care, thus distinguishing you in your practice!

 COMT Certification – Skillset Approach comprises five in-person workshops. *

-* any one of the five can be taken as a home-study course on Digital COMT (free for Digital COMT subscribers)
+* any one of the five can be taken as a home-study course on LearnMuscles Continuing Education (LMCE) (free for LMCE subscribers)

 COMT Certification – Regional Approach and COMT Certification – Skillset Approach cover the same in-person workshop content.
 The difference is the organization in which the content is delivered.
 COMT Certification – Regional Approach addresses the content by region of the body.
 In each regional workshop, the various skillsets (orthopedic and palpation assessment, body mechanics, stretching, joint mobilization [arthrofascial stretching], and treatment strategy) are applied to the region of that workshop.
 Whereas COMT Certification – Skillset Approach is organized by the skillset.